-The Center for Women In Technology (CWIT) at the University of Maryland Baltimore County (UMBC) is pleased to announce completion of the 10th year of the CWIT Scholars Program!
-The CWIT Scholars Program is a merit-based scholarship program for talented undergraduates majoring in computer science, information systems, business technology administration (with a technical focus), computer engineering, mechanical engineering, chemical/biochemical/environmental engineering, or a related program at UMBC.
+The Center for Women In Technology (CWIT) at the University of Maryland Baltimore County (UMBC) is a merit-based scholarship program for talented undergraduates majoring in computer science, information systems, business technology administration (with a technical focus), computer engineering, mechanical engineering, chemical/biochemical/environmental engineering, or a related program at UMBC.

-The Center for Women in Technology (CWIT, pronounced “see-wit”) is dedicated to increasing the representation of women in creating technology and in engineering and information technology fields.
-CWIT efforts begin with nurturing a strong group of Scholars, grow to building community resources for other women in these majors, extend to fostering a healthy gender climate and ITE pedagogy in College of Engineering and Information Technology (COEIT) departments, and finally expand into outreach efforts to increase interest in technical careers.
-A successful program for female-friendly engineering and information technology education at UMBC will help make UMBC a destination for women (and men) interested in technical careers and serve as a national model for other universities.
-See also: About CWIT.
+The Center for Women in Technology (CWIT, pronounced “see-wit”) is dedicated to increasing the representation of women and all underrepresented groups, and their allies, in technology and engineering fields.
+CWIT efforts begin with nurturing a strong group of Scholars, grow to building community resources for other women in these majors, extend to fostering a healthy gender climate in College of Engineering and Information Technology (COEIT) departments, and finally expand into outreach efforts to increase interest in technical careers.
+A successful program for inclusive engineering and information technology education at UMBC will help make UMBC a destination for women and their allies interested in technical careers and serve as a national model for other universities.

-In addition to completing their chosen major, CWIT Scholars participate in a series of academic and extracurricular activities designed to foster a supportive community for women in IT and engineering.
-See also: Model.
+In addition to completing their chosen major, CWIT Scholars participate in a series of academic and extracurricular activities designed to foster a supportive community for all students that fosters diversity in IT and engineering.

 The Value of Participation

-Graduates of the CWIT Scholars Program can expect to take a leadership role in the IT and engineering workforce to foster the continued growth of women in the field, or they may enroll in a premier graduate program to continue their studies in their area of interest.
-See also: Results.
+Graduates of the CWIT Scholars Program can expect to take a leadership role in the computing and engineering workforce to foster foster greater diversity in the field, or they may enroll in a premier graduate program to continue their studies in their area of interest.

 Candidates for the CWIT Scholars Program must complete a separate scholarship application.
-Two letters of recommendation are required: one from a science or technology teacher and one from someone familiar with the student’s academic work and leadership qualities.
+Letters of recommendation are optional.
 A faculty committee will interview finalists.
-See also: How to Apply.